nesi/support-docs/docs/Storage/Data_Transfer_Services/National_Data_Transfer_Platform.md

 </tbody>
 </table>

-## How to establish a New Zealand node
+!!! tip "How to establish a new node"

-{% include "partials/support_request.html" %} can provide details on how to join the national data transfer platform.
+    {% include "partials/support_request.html" %} for details on how to
+    join the national data transfer platform.